 Proudly serving Greater Dallas

 When you call Sgt.
 Poopers, an owner answers the phone.
 Not a machine.
 Not an answering service in California who can only "have someone call you back."
-We are locally owned in Dallas, Texas.
-When you call us, you get instant answers, decisions and action.
+We are family-owned in Dallas, Texas.
+When you call us, you get immediate answers, decisions and action.

 Our customers appreciate us and the feeling is mutual.
 We do a lot for just a little and our standard of quality is perfection because we believe that's what customers deserve.
 We also protect every client in the urban forest with our eyes and ears... and noses.
 For example, we've detected more than a dozen natural gas leaks in backyards.
 Atmos told several of our clients they were lucky to be alive thanks to us.
 With all our services comes responsibility, no extra charge.

 For nine years we ran Sgt.
 Poopers in our spare time.
 Erica was a top paralegal in Dallas, some would say the top.
-I am a writer and advertising creative with half a million words published, 70 logos, 77 TV spots, 125 films and videos, 250 print campaigns, 33 package designs, and 110 websites including this one.
-Sgt.
-Poopers started in May 2008 with a Beatles motif and a simple website.
-In 2017, I decided to go full time in Sgt.
+I am a copywriter and advertising creative with half a million words published.
+My creations include 250 print ads, 125 films and videos, 110 websites (including this one), 77 TV spots, 70 logos, 33 package designs, and much more.
+We launched Sgt.
+Poopers in May 2008 with a Beatles motif and a simple website.
+The company grew over the years and in 2017, I went full time in Sgt.
 Poopers.
-Only when I started to clean yards myself did I realize "You can go all day and not even see a dog!"
-That's when it hit me.
-We were not in the pet industry.
+It struck me that one could go all day in this business and not even see a dog.
+That's when I realized we were not in the pet industry.
 We were in the business of conservation.

-So we changed directions abruptly.
-I relaunched the company with a new look, logos, ranger uniforms, and this website.
-I brought in a new business model.
+So we changed directions.
+We reworked everything and relaunched with a new look, logos, ranger uniforms, and this website.
+We brought in a new business model.
 Services.
 Prices.
 Protocols.
 Procedures.
 Employee Handbook and Services Manual.
 Full computerization and GPS tracking.
 Within a year and a half, we had tripled in size.

-In November of 2019, Erica quit as a paralegal and also joined Sgt.
+In November of 2019, Erica ended her career as a paralegal and also joined Sgt.
 Poopers full time.
-That day was a milestone for her because Sgt Poopers was originally her idea.
-She even came up with the name just as we closed our eyes one night.
+That day was a milestone because Sgt Poopers was originally her idea.
+She even came up with the name just as we closed our eyes one night in 2008.

 At the state and federal level, rangers are assigned to be custodians of our great parks and forests.
 Their job is to protect and conserve public lands, water, and wildlife.
 But they do nothing for private property.
 Your yard is our parkland and we protect it just like .gov rangers do.

-Conservation is a "dirty job" as TV's Mike Rowe would say.
-But what job isn't?
-Most "clean jobs" are polluted by deadlines and unreal expectations, monotony and wage disputes, office politics, scope creep, moving goal posts, broken agreements, senseless rules, discrimination, not to mention the deterioration of health from sitting in a chair all day.
-Our Conservation Rangers can't clean up your job, but what we can do is restore the sanctity of your own backyard where Mother Earth provides a refuge and Nature can soothe your soul.
+Conservation is a "dirty job" as TV's Mike Rowe would say, but we love it.
+We get exercise, fresh air, sunlight, Mother Nature and automony.
+The average corporate position comes with deadlines and unreal expectations, monotony and wage disputes, office politics, scope creep, moving goal posts, broken agreements, senseless rules, discrimination, not to mention the deterioration of health from sitting at a computer all day.
+We can't fix your job, but we can restore the sanctity of your own backyard where Mother Earth provides a refuge and Nature can soothe your soul.

 A special thanks to Mike Rowe for being the Voice of Opportunity in a world of misdirection.